stephenmcd/mezzanine/docs/index.rst

 in templates under :doc:`inline-editing`.

-Further reading includes information about Mezzanine's :doc:`search-engine`, a section on the :doc:`admin-customization` provided by Mezzanine, and a section on Mezzanine's :doc:`configuration` which outlines the various settings for configuring Mezzanine.
+Further reading includes information about Mezzanine's :doc:`search-engine`, a section on the :doc:`admin-customization` provided by Mezzanine, a section on Mezzanine's :doc:`configuration` which outlines the various settings for configuring Mezzanine, and some notes on :doc:`deployment`.

 Lastly, you can learn about :doc:`blog-importing` into Mezzanine, or just browse the auto-generated docs for each of Mezzanine's :doc:`packages`.